XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 # Overview:

 > :warning: The repository has finally been updated to the latest version of OpenCore.
 I've been testing this configuration on the latest version of macOS Monterey and everything works as expected.
 Trackpoint and upper touchpad buttons are fixed now as well!
 Oh and battery patching is no longer buggy, thanks to ECEnabler kext.
+I've also tested the dock station, which seems to work fine with some USB patching.
+Additionally, new RealtekCardReader kext fixes all problems with the card reader.

 This repository was built to make a fully working OpenCore EFI for this laptop.
 It's based on my work and help from other people.
 ![HP EliteBook 840 G4](img/laptop.jpg)

 ## Laptop Specification:
-- BIOS: Tested 1.29 and above and all seem to work
+- BIOS: Tested 1.29 and above and all seem to work (1.32 and above require SSDT-SET-STAS enabled)
 - CPU: Intel® Core i7-7600U (for other CPUs, you need to make CPUFriendDataProvider.kext [yourself](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend))
 - GPU: Intel® HD Graphics 620
 - RAM: 8GB DDR4 2133MHz